Sophisss/pm_project/README.md

 The repository has the following folder structure:

 - _scripts_ : contains the Python scripts defined to run the Process Discovery and Conformance Checking algorithms.
-- _images_ : contains the model from which the logs have been generated and the output models obtained from the Process Discovery algorithms.
+- _models_ : contains the model from which the logs have been generated and the output models obtained from the Process Discovery algorithms.
 - _documentation_ : contains the project's documentation